AI-Republic-PH/AIR_AI_Engineering_Course_2024/README.md

 - Evaluating LLM performance with appropriate metrics

 ### Hands-On Activity:
-Fine-tune a pre-trained Hugging Face model for a text classification task and implement a few-shot learning scenario using a text generation model.
+Fine-tune a pre-trained Hugging Face model for a text classification task.

 ### Outcome:
 Participants will learn to fine-tune, evaluate, and implement Hugging Face models for specific tasks, gaining insight into few-shot learning.